Movement-DAO/move-docs/src/pages/proposals/peace-001.md

 - Limit contributor liability.
 - Allow the DAO to create bank accounts, hold property, and enter agreements.
-- Clarify membership and the DAO's internal processes.
+- Clarify Membership and the DAO's internal processes.
 - Improve Peace DAO's Legal Compliance.
 - Clarify the ways Peace DAO can use intellectual property.